JakobBerggren/java/report.md

 and exceptions, if available in your language?
     *   The quality of our coverage is decent but for sure limited.
 Since we have taken an approach of updating an array data structure each time a specific branch has been reached, it cannot take into account ternary operations or multiple if cases in one line effectively.
+The use of a binary flag also makes it unable to detect whether a lone if-statement's branch is taken always or just once.
+If the flag is set we can't know whether the implicit else-branch has been taken.

 2. What are the limitations of your tool?
 How would the instrumentation change if you modify the program?